MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 If your agents are using the Microsoft Teams app for call queue calls, they need to be in TeamsOnly mode.

-When using a resource account for calling line ID purposes in call queues the resource account must have a Phone System Virtual User license and one of the following assigned:
+When using a resource account for calling line ID purposes in call queues, the resource account must have a Phone System Virtual User license and one of the following assigned:

 - A [Calling Plan](calling-plans-for-office-365.md) license and a phone number assigned
 - An [Operator Connect](operator-connect-plan.md) phone number assigned
 - An [online voice routing policy](manage-voice-routing-policies.md) (phone number assignment is optional when using Direct Routing)

-When an auto attendant or call queue is transferring calls to an external number specific resource accounts as outlined below must have a Phone System Virtual User license and one of the following assigned:
+When an auto attendant or call queue is transferring calls to an external number, specific resource accounts as outlined below must have a Phone System Virtual User license and one of the following assigned:

 - A [Calling Plan](calling-plans-for-office-365.md) license and a phone number assigned
 - An [Operator Connect](operator-connect-plan.md) phone number assigned